ELLIOTT KLEIN, M.B.A. – CHIEF EXECUTIVE OFFICER

 Dr. Noel is a graduate of the State University of Haiti School of Medicine, and a member of the American Psychiatric Association, the American Academy of Child and Adolescent Psychiatry, the American Association of Directors of Psychiatry Residency Training Program, the American Society of Clinical Psychopharmacology, and the National Black MBA Association.
 He is Board Certified in Adult, Child and Adolescent Psychiatry and is the Director of the Child and Adolescent Psychiatry Division at the Brookdale University Hospital and Medical Center.
 Dr. Jean-Noel has been appointed Clinical Assistant Professor of Psychiatry and is a past President of the Brooklyn Psychiatric Society.
 He is a Fellow of both the American Psychiatric Association and the American Academy of Child and Adolescent Psychiatry.
 Since January 2008, he has been the Coordinator of Psychiatric Services for NYPCC.

-KARYN KRAMPITZ – COORDINATOR OF COMPLIANCE, TRAINING AND ADMINISTRATIVE SERVICES
+KARYN KRAMPITZ – DIRECTOR, ADMINISTRATIVE SERVICES

 Ms. Krampitz came to NYPCC from The Coalition of Behavioral Health Agencies where she was Director of Professional Learning Center.
 While at The Coalition, Karyn organized trainings for community based behavioral health providers in areas such as compliance, motivational interviewing, cultural competency, and State/Federal regulations.
 She also provided technical assistance to Coalition members in the areas of billing and compliance; staffed the agency’s Compliance Committee; advocated for policy changes in Albany and NYC on behalf of members; managed a small group of consultants; and maintained the agency website.
 Karyn participated in state and city advisory boards in areas related to clinic reform, Medicaid reform and provider adoption of electronic health records.
 Karyn’s previous career was as an IT Director for a several large NYC based non-profit refugee resettlement organizations.